 84. Meeting Deadpool | Deadpool (2016)

-We honestly didn’t know exactly what we were going to get with Deadpool first feature length foray into the superherodom.
+We honestly didn’t know exactly what we were going to get with Deadpool’s first feature-length foray into the superherodom.
 We had that miserable abomination version that we shan’t speak of.
-Also, we were smack dab in the middle of the family friendly MCU with all it’s tickle fights and cotton candy rainbow superhero films.
-Yes, there were previews and even warnings of the hard-rated R film we were about to witness, but did you really believe any of it?
-Well, we saw just how irreverent and fourth wall breaking Ryan Reynolds and crew were going to be right off the bat with the opening credits.
-However, the moment Deadpool, while listening Shoop by Salt n Peppa, turns and starts conversing with the viewer, we got the full-blown Merc with a Mouth from the comic books we so love.
+Also, we were smack dab in the middle of the family-friendly MCU with all it’s tickle fights and cotton candy rainbow superhero films.
+Yes, there were previews and even warnings of the hard-rated R film we were about to witness but did you really believe any of it?
+Well, we saw just how irreverent and fourth-wall-breaking Ryan Reynolds and crew were going to be right off the bat with the opening credits.
+However, the moment Deadpool, while listening to Shoop by Salt n Peppa, turns and starts conversing with the viewer, we got the full-blown Merc with a Mouth from the comic books we so love.
 The rest is juvenile and hilarious history.

 83. Bullet Catch | Superman (1978)